yomexelect/PowerBI_Sales-Analysis/README.md

 # PowerBI_Sales-Analysis

 A sales record data set in csv format was downloaded.
 The data set consist of 14 columns and 10,000 rows. below are the columns:

--Region of Sales.
+-Region of Sales
--Country of Sales.
+-Country of Sales
 -ItemType
 -Sales Channel
 -Order  Price